What Is Email Spoofing? How It Works & How to Stop It

 Thanks to new security protocols in the last decade, email servers are able to more easily catch fake emails and sort them into the junk folder.
 However, spoofed emails still get through.
 Cybercriminals use these messages to advertise, run scams, perform phishing attacks, and more.

 How email spoofing works

-The basis of email spoofing comes down to SMTP – that is, the Simple Mail Transfer Protocol.
-SMTP is an application layer push protocol.
-It sends emails from one address to another.
-However, no authentication is in place for sent emails, which opens the door for falsified emails.
+Email spoofing, at its base level, works through SMTP – that is, the Simple Mail Transfer Protocol.
+SMTP is an application layer push protocol, meaning it sends emails from one address to another.
+But because there is no authentication method in place for these sent emails, it’s possible for a scammer to change the fields in the email’s header to make it appear as if it’s coming from a different address.
 Essentially, email servers have no way to tell if a sender address is legitimate.

 There are many reasons for email spoofing.
 Someone may just want to conceal their identity and send an anonymous message.
 Advertisers and spam mailers often use the technique to get their message out to recipients and avoid block lists.

 Hackers use the technique to attempt to gather sensitive information or bank details from recipients if they disguise themselves as the right sender.
 Recipients could have their identity or information stolen in this case.
 However, the biggest danger to email users is the similarities between fraudulent and legitimate emails.
-When done well, spoofed emails can look so much like legitimate emails that users are fooled into treating it as such.
+When done well, spoofed messages can look so legitimate that users are fooled into treating them as such.

 Although detecting an altered email can prove difficult, there are many ways that users can protect themselves against the dangers of this and email phishing.
 First, many recipient servers already seek to detect spoofed emails, which helps eliminate the messages before they ever reach a user’s inbox.
 Not every server is capable of this level of email security, however.